Leo-Lem/create/README.md

 # Create

-A script to handle project creation.
+A script to handle creation of new Xcode projects, packages and whatever else one needs…